orlyliba/virtual-reality-oct/README.md

 4. Create a 360 (panorama) movie
 Unity is a very broad platform and can be used for various applications.
 Creating a 360 movie is an example of a simple method to display the OCT volumes in “virtual reality”, which includes head tracking and stereoscopic rendering.
 The benefit of recording a 360 video is that it can be displayed on almost any phone + cardboard.
 Here is a very good tutorial for creating a 360 panorama movie: https://www.youtube.com/watch?v=w-umzg_iLoY
 Another option is to build the Unity project into an Android or iOS application.
 5. Once you’ve creates the 360 movie, upload it to YouTube.
 After it’s uploaded, open your movie from a smart-phone using the YouTube app.
 The movie can be displayed as a regular or stereoscopic 360 movie, both include orientation tracking, so that you can move around the volumes and look at them from different angles.
-In order to view it on a HMD (such as cardboard), it should be stereo-rendered by clicking the cardboard icon on the YouTube app (https://support.google.com/youtube/answer/6239930?hl=en).
+In order to view it on a HMD (such as cardboard), the movie should be stereo-rendered by clicking the cardboard icon on the YouTube app (https://support.google.com/youtube/answer/6239930?hl=en).

-#### A stero-rendering of an OCT eperiment
+#### A stero-rendering of an OCT experiment
 This image is a cell-phone screen-shot in YouTube's Cardboard mode.
 ![A stero-rendering of an OCT eperiment](https://user-images.githubusercontent.com/19598320/28488982-f488cad6-6e6b-11e7-8582-7887fbb43971.png)